pingcap/talent-plan/rust/building-blocks/bb-1.md

 - **[Reading: Rust API Guidelines: Documentation]**.
 The Rust project is opinionated about how Rust source is written.
-This page is on how to document Rust projects, but the whole book is very worthile, and not so easy to find for new Rust developers.
-The are written by experienced Rust developers, but are in an incomplete state.
-Note the GitHub organization it belongs to &mdash;
+This page is on how to document Rust projects, but the whole book is worth reading.
+These are written by experienced Rust developers, but are in an incomplete state.
+Note the GitHub organization it belongs to &mdash; [`rust-lang-nursery`].
-  [`rust-lang-nursery`].
 It contains many interesting projects.

-- **[Reading: The rustup documentation]**.
-You will be interacting with this tool all the time, and it has powerful capabilities.
-Know it well.

-- **[Exercise: Write a Good CLI Program]**.
-Writing a CLI program in Rust.
-This is a good warmup to the CLI program you'll be writing in this course, and the techniques used by this author may provide an interesting contrast to those we suggest.
-Follow along and write the same code.
-Can you reproduce their results?

 [Reading: Rust API Guidelines: Documentation]: https://rust-lang-nursery.github.io/api-guidelines/documentation.html